Xplinifx/Xplinifx.github.io/README.md

-# Xplinifx de king
+# Xplinifx's very awseome Test Site!
-is very cool man
+This github site is used for testing games that I can try to make
 #
-currently testing stuff BOI
+Yep